ManticoreGamesInc/platform-documentation/src/tutorials/curves.md

 ## Summary

 Curves in Core provide a variety of uses to a game creator.
-With curves, a creator can customize the path and speed it takes for an object to interpolate between two points, a creator can creating a bouncing coin, a creator can create fully customizable and beautiful UI interpolations, and so much more.
+With curves, a creator can customize the path and speed it takes for an object to interpolate between two points, create a bouncing coin, create fully customizable and beautiful UI animations, and so much more.

 ## Curve Custom Properties